 Cowboy caviar is a flavor packed mix between a salad and a salsa.
 Filled with black beans, black eyed peas, avocado, corn, tomatoes, jalapenos, and more – this cold salad is the perfect party appetizer.

-Cowboy caviar is my new favorite party dish.
+So what is cowboy caviar?
 This flavorful concoction is a mix between a vegetable bean salad and a salsa.
 Like a dip or a salsa, you can serve it cold with tortilla chips.

 Or, use it to top a mix greens salad, your next batch of tacos, or eat all alone with a fork.
 That’s the brilliance of cowboy caviar, it can be enjoyed in so many ways.